usgpo/cataloging-records-CGP-maintenance-files/CGP_Records_Monthly_Files/README.md

 Each of the files includes the following categories of bibliographic records:

-- Records created or changed by the LTS staff with valid OCLC numbers
+- Records created or changed by the MCS staff with valid OCLC numbers
 - Records created/updated as part of the Historic Shelflist project
 - Newly updated brief bibliographic records